Amelanchier: Etymology

 Shadberry refers to the shad runs in certain New England streams, which generally took place about when the trees bloomed.

 Ecology

 Amelanchier plants are preferred browse for deer and rabbits, and heavy browsing pressure can suppress natural regeneration.
-Caterpillars of such Lepidoptera as brimstone moth, brown-tail, grey dagger, mottled umber, rough prominent, the satellite, winter moth, and the red-spotted purple and the white admiral (both Limenitis arthemis), as well as various other herbivorous insects feed on Amelanchier.
+Caterpillars of such Lepidoptera as the brimstone moth, brown-tail, grey dagger, mottled umber, rough prominent, satellite, winter moth, red-spotted purple and white admiral (both Limenitis arthemis), as well as various other herbivorous insects feed on Amelanchier.
 Many insects and diseases that attack orchard trees also affect this genus, in particular trunk borers and Gymnosporangium rust.
 In years when late flowers of Amelanchier overlap those of wild roses and brambles, bees may spread bacterial fireblight.

-Uses and cultivation
+Cultivation

-The fruit of several species are excellent to eat raw, sweetish, and strongly accented by the almond-like flavour of the seeds.
-Selections from Amelanchier alnifolia have been chosen for fruit production, with several named cultivars.
+Selections from A. alnifolia have been chosen for fruit production, with several named cultivars.
 Other cultivars appear to be derived from hybridization between A. alnifolia and A. stolonifera.
 Propagation is by seed, divisions, and grafting.
 Serviceberries graft so readily that grafts onto other genera, such as Crataegus and Sorbus, are often successful.